athul-7735/green-global-initiative/README.md

 	Don't be afraid to ask for help.
 	Don't be afraid to give constructive criticism, as long as it is constructive.
 	Solve roadblocks within the team.
 If the impediment can’t be solved within the team then give it to the Scrum Master.
-	Sprints will start <<>>
+	Sprints will start with Sprint Planning meeting
 	The Scrum Master role rotates each week
-	Each member of the team will work approximately <<hours>> hours per week, unless they are on vacation.
+	Each member of the team will work approximately 30 hours per week, unless they are on vacation.
-	Our branching stategy will start with <<>>
+	Our branching strategy will start with develop branch

 # Estimating Story Points
 The teams team's velocity is calculated by 1 story point equals to 8 hours.

-The teams current story point velocity is "N/A".
+The teams current story point velocity is "23".

 # Definition of Ready/Done
 Code is written and commits are pushed.